 The club also has a Junior section.
-The under11s competed in the Ribblesdale under 11s division during the 2015 season
+The under 11s are competing in the Ribblesdale under 11s division during the 2016 season

 The ECB continues to work with Sport England on the pioneering club accreditation scheme 'Clubmark' to develop a vibrant and healthy club cricket infrastructure.